auzenne-duo/duolingo-jeeves-updated/README.md

 ### Reporting bugs to Slack

-Note that Slack Reporting feature in Jeeves (`slack_channel.py`) is used for reports like visual polish or TTS which usually do not create Jira issues.
+Note that Slack Reporting feature in Jeeves (`slack_channel.py`) is used for reports like design quality or TTS which usually do not create Jira issues.
 In particular, this was code used to support an older version of shake-to-report.
 It still works, but we normally recommend using [Jira Automation](https://duolingo.atlassian.net/wiki/spaces/DUO/pages/2585821214/Create+Jira+Automation+to+post+issues+with+Feature+to+Slack+Channel) instead.
 That's what posts to channels like #bugs or #proj-friends-quest.